chemfp 4.1 documentation¶

 The”text toolkit” implements a subset of this API, to work with SDF and SMILES files as text records.
 The text toolkit also includes special support for working with SDF files, for example, to add fingerprint data as tag data to an SDF record without round-tripping the record through a chemistry toolkit.

-Most recently, chemfp added support for diversity, including MaxMin, sphere exclusion, and heapsweep.
+With the 4.0 release, chemfp added support for diversity, including MaxMin, sphere exclusion, and heapsweep.
 Rather than add a new command-line program for each new tool, the “chemfp” command-line tool was added, with subcommands for each tool.
+The 4.1 release added the “butina”, “csv2fps” and “translate” subcommands, along with Python API additions for clustering and CSV processing.

 For a different, more scholarly discussion of chemfp see “The chemfp project” in the Journal of Cheminformatics.
 That paper covers the purpose of the project, its architecture and design, the FPS and FPB file formats, and the experience in trying to run chemfp as a self-funded open source project.